-( Some candidates may live in parts of the world where the Admissions Office arranges interviews; sometimes colleges will arrange for candidates to be interviewed in their home countries.
-In the case of candidates whose first language is not English, an English language qualification (such as IELTS level 7 or equivalent) may form part of the admissions requirements.)
+(\ Some candidates may live in parts of the world where the Admissions Office arranges interviews; sometimes colleges will arrange for candidates to be interviewed in their home countries.)

 A syllabus for the entrance test is published on our web pages together with sample tests.